 5. Xialiuxia Office Chair

 This cross-legged chair allows you to adjust its height for up to four inches, which allows you to sit in any position without placing many risks on your body.
 However, one of the best things about this model is its modern design made from wood, brown cotton, and plastic.

 According to the chair’s manufacturers, this chair is great for kneeling, squatting, and cross-legged sitting.

 6. OMF Armless Desk Chair

-If you don’t mind not having armrests while working, the OMF model may be a great office chair you can sit cross-legged in.
+If you don’t mind not having armrests while working, the OMF model may be a great chair to sit cross-legged.
 This is an executive swivel chair that features a SofThread leather seating surface, providing style and comfort.